LukeThornton92/Milestone-Project-1-OTP/README.md

 - To push people to the bands other social media sites.
 - To engage with people via a mailing list, to allow the band to talk to the people who are following them directly.
 - To show the impressive photography surrounding the band which tie in with their latest social media campaigns.
--
+- To highlight the individual members of the band.

 ### **How Will This Be Achieved:**

-- The site will need to look professional and modern, as the audience is younger it will need to be optimised for mobile.
+- The site will need to look professional and modern, as the audience is younger it will need to be optimized for mobile.
 -
 -
 -